BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Results

-We compare our proposed BioAutoML-NAS with several AutoML and NAS-based models on both datasets, as shown in table \ref{tab: automl_compare}.
-None of the other models surpass 90\% accuracy on either dataset.
-Among them, NAO achieves the highest accuracy, obtaining 88.75\% on BIOSCAN-5M and 84.95\% on Insects-1M.
-The lowest accuracy is observed for TPOT, followed by AutoGluon, AutoKeras, and the remaining models.
-In contrast, BioAutoML-NAS consistently outperforms all other models, achieving 96.81\% and 93.25\% on BIOSCAN-5M and Insects-1M, respectively, demonstrating a substantial improvement over other AutoML and NAS approaches.
+\bl{We compare the proposed BioAutoML-NAS with several AutoML and NAS-based models on both datasets, as shown in Table \ref{tab: automl_compare}.
+All competing AutoML and NAS-based baselines reported in Table \ref{tab: automl_compare} are evaluated using the same training, validation, and test splits, the same order-level classification objective.
+The majority of competing methods are single-modal frameworks that operate on a single modality.
+They do not incorporate any multimodal fusion pipeline, which is a core component of this study.
+BioAutoML-NAS introduces a task-specific, biologically informed search space with ten heterogeneous primitive operations, multimodal metadata integration, and alternating bi-level optimization, all of which are tailored specifically to the challenges of large-scale insect classification.
+None of the compared methods exceed 90\% accuracy on either dataset.
+Among them, NAO achieves the highest performance with 88.75\% on BIOSCAN-5M and 84.95\% on Insects-1M, while TPOT records the lowest accuracy, followed by AutoGluon, AutoKeras, and other baselines.
+In contrast, BioAutoML-NAS consistently outperforms all methods, achieving 96.81\% and 93.25\% on BIOSCAN-5M and Insects-1M, respectively, demonstrating a substantial improvement over existing AutoML and NAS approaches.}